Aravindrajeev432/GHL-2.0-custom-request/README.md

 This function checks token validity before request if token expired we're updating the token.
 And alse checks for ratelimit using go highlevel  response's headers.

+## Things to Note!
+If you are using the custom request function inside Django's request response cycle, It would be good to remove the rate limit management part to avoid Gunicorn timeout.

 ## Code 👨🏻‍💻
 Checkout custom_requests()
 in  auth_app/utils.py